Sosiska0v0test/Fullstack-music-website/README.md

 # Music-website
-It`s Fullstack music website using React, Node.js, MongoDB and Firebase.
+It`s Fullstack music website using React, Node.js, Tailwind CSS, MongoDB and Firebase.
 There is a Admin and Owner Dashboard, where you can add music, see all users of this site, and give a role to users.
 There is also authorization using Google on this site.
+With adaptation for mobile phones.

 https://github.com/Sosiska0v0test/Music-website/assets/117019284/eaf86ffc-018b-4dc5-b582-dfe9418e374e